numerai/numerai-cli/README.md

 This trigger is registered with whichever model you specified during configuration.
 Each trigger will be called Saturday morning right after a new round opens, and if the related job fails it will be triggered again around 24 hours later.
-You can opt into compute for daily tournaments via the website.
+You can opt into compute for daily tournaments via the website (go to numer.ai/models, click the 3 dots next to your model, click "compute", and click the switch to opt in).

 NOTES:
 - The default example does _not_ make stake changes; you will still have to do that manually.